lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 final location there are more asynchronous tasks declared).
-It is possible to declare many asynchronous tasks in a single location: in this case they are spawned one by one in order of their declarations, which lets using results of early tasks in inputs of later task.
+It is possible to declare many asynchronous tasks in a single location: in this case they are spawned one by one in order of their declarations, which lets using results of early tasks in inputs of later tasks.
+This ordering rule extends naturally beyond hierarchical levels: tasks declared in *server* clause run before tasks from *location* clauses, while tasks from *location-if* clauses run latest.

 Asynchronous tasks are bound to the Nginx event loop by means of *eventfd* (or POSIX *pipes* if eventfd was not available on the platform when Nginx was being